adilcr01/-CarPricePredictionFlask/Car Price Prediction Flask/readme.md

 This repository consists of files required for end to end implementation and deployment of Machine Learning Car Price Prediction web application created with Flask and deployed on the Heroku platform.

 ## Project Explanation
-The Car Price Prediction is a Streamlit web application which predicts used car prices based on given independent features like Year, Selling_Price, Present_Price, Kms_Driven, Fuel_Type, Seller_Type and Transmission.
+The Car Price Prediction is a Flask web application which predicts used car prices based on given independent features like Year, Selling_Price, Present_Price, Kms_Driven, Fuel_Type, Seller_Type and Transmission.
 The dataset is available at Kaggle, and it's provided by cardekho.com.

 ## Dataset used
 Car Price Dataset https://www.kaggle.com/mdejazulhassan/vehicle-dataset-from-cardekho/data